lbain/lucybain/source/blog/2015/05-02-css-box-model.md

 tags: css, interview-questions
 ---

 The blog topic (like most of my interview question posts) comes from the [Front-end Job Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions#css-questions).
-Today I'm moving away from JS to talk about CSS’s box model.
+Today I’m moving away from JS to talk about CSS’s box model.

 ## Explain your understanding of the box model.